A geometric Iwatsuka type effect in quantum layers: Special classes of layers

-holds similarly for all $s\leq\tilde s_0$.
-Recall that in view of the chosen layer pa\-ra\-me\-tri\-za\-tion we have $\alpha_\pm\le 1$, their positivity means that we exclude the situation where the layer is asymptotically parallel with the magnetic field.
-With the future purpose in mind we also assume that \emph{the magnitudes of the asymptotic slopes are different}, $\alpha_{+} \ne \alpha_{-}$; without loss of generality we may suppose that $\alpha_{-} > \alpha_{+} >0$, since in the opposite case is is sufficient to change the layer parametrization replacing $s$ by $-s$.
-Remark that we have chosen $\lim_{s\to\pm\infty}\dot z(s)$, that determine the signs of the asymptotic slopes, to be non-negative just for definiteness.
-Changing the sign either of one or the both limits changes nothing in the considerations below.
+Note that the positivity of $\alpha_\pm$ means that we exclude the situation where the layer is asymptotically parallel with the magnetic field.
+With the future purpose in mind we also assume that $\alpha_{+} \ne \alpha_{-}$; without loss of generality we may suppose that $\alpha_{-} > \alpha_{+}$, since in the case $\alpha_{-} < \alpha_{+}$ it is sufficient to change the layer parametrization replacing $s$ by $-s$.

-Let us start with the first case assuming that the parameter $s$ is sufficiently large and positive.
-Let $s_1= s_1(\xi)$ be a solution of the equation